Grokzen/pykwalify/docs/Validation Rules.md

 To define a partial schema use the keyword `schema;(schema-id):`. `(schema-id)` must be globally unique for the loaded schema partials.
 If collisions is detected then error will be raised.

 To use a partial schema use the keyword `include: (schema-id):`.
-This will work at any place you can specify the keyword `type`.
+This will work at any place you can specify the keyword [type](#type).
 Include directive do not currently work inside a partial schema.

 It is possible to define any number of partial schemas in any schema file as long as they are defined at top level of the schema.